GeoffAtHome/genius-hub-home-assistant/README.md

 # Genius Hub Component (Platform) for Home Assistant
 Here's an integration of Genius Hub (HeatGenius) with Home Assistant (HASS).
+This has been updated to use v1 of the pub API.
+The public API can be found here: https://my.geniushub.co.uk/login

 It works for reading the temperature from the Genius Hub.
 It does not currently support switches, motion, luminance or setting of temperature or changing any setting in the hub.